-As times and trends change as well as funding sources, sometimes programs do not continue, are reinvented, or become redundant.
+As project needs and funding sources change, sometimes programs evolve, do not continue, or become redundant.
 Some of the past programs we are proud of are listed below.

 Summer Opportunity AmeriCorps Program (2015 – 2017)

-This program was different from other AmeriCorps programs in that Corps could enroll participants as young as 14 and offer a short, 100-hour term of service that does not count towards an individual’s 4-term AmeriCorps limit.
-SOAP – or the AmeriCorps Affiliate Program, as it is officially known – was funded for the summers of 2015, 2016 and 2017.
+This program was different from other AmeriCorps programs in that Corps could enroll participants as young as 14 and offer a short, 100-hour term of service that does not count towards an individual’s four-term AmeriCorps limit.
+Also known as the AmeriCorps Affiliate Program, this initiative was funded for the summers of 2015, 2016, and 2017.

 PSEI: Postsecondary Success Education Initiative (2012 – 2014)

 Created in 2009 (The Corps Network became a partner in 2012), the Postsecondary Success Education Initiative (PSEI) was designed to connect low-income youth to college and postsecondary education.
 The PSEI strengthened the ability of youth-serving programs to help under-resourced young adults enroll in postsecondary education programs by helping these programs offer their students more rigorous academics and postsecondary support.